 *data was gathered from the USPTO’s public database

 Additional Information on Trademark Registration for San Jose Businesses

 San Jose’s strong economy makes it a great place to open a new business.
 If you plan to start your own venture in this Silicon Valley city, be sure to take the important step to register your trademarks before you invest your money into branding your business.

 Consider this scenario: Jane has always loved decorating, and when the perfect location in Evergreen becomes available, she decides to open her own housewares boutique.
 She selects the name The Little Beach House, and gets right to work choosing the perfect inventory and building out her shop.
 She’s heard of trademark registration, but with so many things to do before opening day, Jane decides it’s just not necessary.

 Jane and her shop see immediate success in the Evergreen area, but soon she receives a cease-and-desist letter in the mail.
 Unfortunately, two friends in Los Angeles own their own home décor boutique, called The Tiny Beach House, which they trademarked years ago.
 They plan to expand to the San Jose area and are well within their rights to ask Jane to close her shop and rebrand the business.
 Now Jane must spend even more time and money rebranding than she would have if she’d registered her trademark right away.
 Don’t wait to register your trademark.
-Contact Gerben Law Firm today to start the process.
+Contact Gerben Intellectual Property today to start the process.